Weighted Ensemble Models Are Strong Continual Learners: Related Work

-\textbf{Linear mode connectivity. }Interpolation of neural network weights has been shown to maintain high accuracy across various scenarios, along a shared optimization trajectory~\cite{frankle2020linear,wortsman2021robust,entezari2021role,choshen2022fusing,izmailov2018averaging,wortsman2022model}.
-The concept of linear mode connectivity, introduced by Frankle~\etal~\cite{frankle2020linear}, describes a state where accuracy is retained along the linear interpolation between two networks' weights.
-Analogously, Neyshabur~\etal~\cite{neyshabur2021transferred} demonstrates that exists a connection between minima obtained by pre-trained models versus freshly initialized ones.
+WA is also strongly related to the notion of linear model connectivity, introduced by Frankle~\etal~\cite{frankle2020linear}.
+This concept identifies a condition where the accuracy levels are maintained throughout the linear interpolation between the weights of two separate networks.
+Interpolation of neural network weights has been shown to maintain high accuracy across various scenarios, along a shared optimization trajectory~\cite{frankle2020linear,wortsman2021robust,entezari2021role,choshen2022fusing,izmailov2018averaging,wortsman2022model}.
+Analogously, Neyshabur~\etal~\cite{neyshabur2021transferred} demonstrates that there exists a connection between minima obtained by pre-trained models versus freshly initialized ones.
 They note that there is no performance barrier between solutions coming from pre-trained models, but there can be a barrier between solutions of different randomly initialized models.
-Mizradeh~\etal~\cite{mirzadeh2020linear} investigated linear connectivity in the context of multi-task learning and CL, they show that it exists a linear path solution between two models: one excelling in task A, and the other fine-tuned on both tasks A and B.

-These works offer a solid foundation of both theoretical and empirical evidence supporting the efficacy of linear interpolation in model performance.
-Building on these findings, our work presents a novel solution tailored to CL, an area yet to be explored from this angle.
+Mizradeh~\etal~\cite{mirzadeh2020linear} investigated linear connectivity in the context of multi-task learning and CL.
+They show that there exists a linear path solution between two models trained on two tasks ``A'' and ``B'': one excelling in task A, and the other fine-tuned on both tasks A and B. These works offer a solid foundation of both theoretical and empirical evidence supporting the efficacy of linear interpolation in model performance.
+Building on these findings, our work presents a novel solution tailored to CL, an area yet to be explored.